The Civil War Comes to St. Marys

 In the 20th century, Camden County's economy shifted from timber and shipbuilding to naval and military operations with the establishment of Naval Submarine Base Kings Bay.
 The base, which is still operational today, became a major employer and contributed significantly to the local economy.
 Camden County continues to grow and evolve, with a mix of industries, including tourism, agriculture, and manufacturing, supporting the thriving community.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Camden County, Georgia.
+This timeline provides a condensed summary of the historical journey of Camden County, Georgia.

 • 1763: Camden County is established, named after Charles Pratt, 1st Earl of Camden.